profSeeger/QGIS-Tableau-Workshops/docs/qgis/workshop-data.md

 ---
-title: "QGIS workshop data"
+title: "QGIS Workshop Data Download"
 permalink: /qgis/workshop-data/
 ---

-QGIS workshop-data data will be added here one week prior to the workshop.
-You will need to download this data prior to the workshop.
+The workshop data files will be posted here **two days prior to the workshop**.

+Please download all files to your laptop before arriving.
+Having the data ready in advance will ensure you can fully participate in the hands-on activities without delays.